devn7ck/G3Healthcare-HMS/README.md

 5. Open web browser and type 'localhost/phpmyadmin'
 6. In phpmyadmin page, create a new database from the left panel and name it as 'hmsdb'
 7. Import the file 'hmsdb.sql' inside your newly created database and click ok.
+8. Open terminal in vscode and type in "npm install <package>".
+NB: <packages> are bootstrap, jquery, popper.js, sweetalert2.
-8. Open a new tab and type 'localhost/www.G3Healthcare.com' in the url of your browser
+9. Open a new tab and type 'localhost/www.G3Healthcare.com' in the url of your browser
-9. Hurray!
+10. Hurray!
 That's it!

 ### SOFTWARES USED
   - XAMPP was installed on the Windows 10 machine and APACHE2 Server and MySQL were initialized.
 And, files were built inside C://xampp/htdocs/www.G3Healthcare.com